Open Sentences

 But we didn't say what value n has!

 So "n is an even number" may be true or false.
-It is therefore open.
+So it is open.

 Open Sentence